-- · considering and periodically reporting on matters related to the identification, selection and qualification of the Board of Directors and candidates nominated to the Board of Directors and its committees; - · developing and recommending governance principles applicable to VIVUS; and - · overseeing the evaluation of the Board of Directors and management.
+- considering and periodically reporting on matters related to the identification, selection and qualification of the Board of Directors and candidates nominated to the Board of Directors and its committees; - · developing and recommending governance principles applicable to VIVUS; and - · overseeing the evaluation of the Board of Directors and management.

 The Nominating and Governance Committee will consider properly submitted stockholder recommendations for candidates for membership on the Board of Directors as described below.
 In evaluating such recommendations, the Nominating and Governance Committee will seek to achieve a balance of knowledge, experience and capability on the Board of Directors and to address the membership criteria.
-Any stockholder recommendations proposed for consideration by the Nominating and Governance Committee should include the candidate's name and qualifications for membership on the Board of Directors and should be addressed to our Chief Financial Officer at VIVUS, Inc. 1172 Castro Street, Mountain View, CA 94040.
+Any stockholder recommendations proposed for consideration by the Nominating and Governance Committee should include the candidate's name and qualifications for membership on the Board of Directors and should be addressed to our Chief Financial Officer at VIVUS, Inc., 1172 Castro Street, Mountain View, CA 94040.
 In addition, procedures for stockholder direct nomination of directors are discussed above under "Deadline for Receipt of Stockholder Proposals" and are discussed in detail in our bylaws, which can be provided to you upon written request.

-Although the Company does not have a formal policy regarding attendance by members of the Board of Directors at its annual meetings of stockholders, directors are encouraged to attend annual meetings of stockholders.
-All of the directors attended the Company's 2004 Annual Meeting of Stockholders.
+Although we do not have a formal policy regarding attendance by members of the Board of Directors at our annual meetings of stockholders, directors are encouraged to attend annual meetings of stockholders.
+Five of the directors then on the Board attended our 2005 Annual Meeting of Stockholders.
 The Nominating and Governance Committee will consider, during the upcoming year, adopting a formal policy on director attendance at annual meetings of stockholders.

-Although the Company does not have a formal policy regarding communications with the Board of Directors, stockholders may communicate with the Board of Directors by submitting an email to ir@vivus.com or by writing to us at VIVUS, Inc., Attention: Chief Financial Officer, 1172 Castro Street, Mountain View, CA 94040.
+Although we do not have a formal policy regarding communications with the Board of Directors, stockholders may communicate with the Board of Directors by writing to us at VIVUS, Inc., Attention: Chief Financial Officer, 1172 Castro Street, Mountain View, CA 94040.
 Stockholders who would like their submission directed to a member of the Board of Directors may so specify, and the communication will be forwarded, as appropriate.

 The Nominating and Governance Committee will use a variety of criteria to evaluate the qualifications and skills necessary for members of our Board of Directors.
 Under these criteria, members of the Board of Directors should have the highest professional and personal ethics and values.
 They should have broad experience at the policy-making level in business, health care, education, or government.
 They should be committed to enhancing stockholder value and to provide insight and practical wisdom based on experience.
 Their service on other boards of public companies should be limited to a number that permits them, given their individual circumstances, to perform responsibly, all director duties.
-Each director must represent the interests of VIVUS stockholders.
+Each director must represent the interests of our stockholders.